Jared Moore and David Gottlieb

 Everything in our experience is a perception.
 There are two kinds of perception.

-Impressions are “stronger perceptions, such as our sensations, affections, and sentiments.”
-They are feelings that are given to us, whether from outside (perceptions of the world) or the inside (emotions).
+Impressions are “stronger perceptions.”
+They are feelings given to us either from outside (perceptions of the world) or inside (emotions).

 Ideas are “fainter perceptions, or the copies of [impressions] in the memory and imagination.”
-Ideas are formed by recollecting, imagining, or abstracting from impressions.
 For example, the idea of a triangle is a copy formed from impressions of triangles.

-are impressions.
-To be moved to action, we must have a passion that moves us to act.
+… are impressions.
+To act, we must have a passion that moves us to act.

-But we don’t morally blame someone for a pure factual mistake:
+But we don’t morally blame someone for a factual mistake:

 How would you oppose this argument?